Mevagissey: History

-Governance & religion
+Governance

-Mevagissey civil parish was formed on 1 April 1983.
-It fell under the then Borough of Restormel until its abolition in 2009, since when it has been under the Cornwall Council unitary authority.
+There are two tiers of local government covering Mevagissey, at parish and unitary authority level: Mevagissey Parish Council and Cornwall Council.
+The parish council generally meets at the Mevagissey Activity Centre on Valley Road.

 The parish lies within the parliamentary constituency of St Austell and Newquay; it had previously been in the Truro and St Austell, & Truro constituencies.

+Administrative history

+Mevagissey was an ancient parish in the Powder Hundred of Cornwall.
+The parish was abolished in 1934 when the area was absorbed into the St Austell Urban District.
+St Austell Urban District was replaced in 1968 by the larger borough of St Austell with Fowey, which was in turn abolished six years later in 1974 to become part of the larger borough of Restormel.
+A new civil parish of Mevagissey was created in 1983.

+Restormel was abolished in 2009.
+Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.

+Religion

 It is in the Anglican diocese of Truro, the archdeaconry of Cornwall, and the deanery of St Austell.

-Mevagissey harbour
+Harbour

 The harbour is built on the site of a medieval quay.
-The first Act of Parliament allowing the new port to be built was passed in 1774.
+The first act of Parliament allowing the new port to be built was the Mevagissey Pier Act 1775 (15 Geo.
+3. c.
+62).
 The inner harbour, consisting of the current East and West Quays, was constructed from this time.
-An outer harbour was added in 1888, but seriously damaged in a blizzard in 1891.
-The outer walls were rebuilt by 1897.
+An outer harbour was added in 1888, having been authorised by the Mevagissey Harbour Order 1886 but seriously damaged in a blizzard in 1891.
+Repairs were authorised by the Mevagissey Harbour Order 1892, and the outer walls were rebuilt by 1897.
 The harbour was given charitable trust status in 1988.